 In addition, as the temperature increases, while the extraction rate increases, the solubility of impurities will also increase accordingly, thereby increasing the difficulty of the separation and purification process, which may reduce the yield of the product, and high temperature may cause certain components The denaturation, decomposition or failure of the extract, so these factors should be considered comprehensively when selecting the extraction temperature.

 Recommended supercritical CO2 extraction temperature for vegetable oils

 Since most vegetable fats and oils contain unsaturated fatty acids, the extraction temperature should be relatively mild, generally between 30 and 50 ℃.

 From the initial chosen extraction pressure, increasing pressure increases wax/resin concentration in the extract.

 Pressure over 5000 psi at 45 deg C causes chlorophyll extraction, increasing pressure increases chlorophyll in the extract.

 Maintaining flow rate at higher pressures is more difficult due to a loss of CO2 supply (especially when using tanks and the cylinders are emptying).
 Increasing flow rate can cause dry ice accumulation, resulting in a higher chance of icing up lines unless additional heat is applied.
 Decreasing flow allows for the material to be in contact with the solvent for longer, increasing potential yield.
 Decreasing flow slows processing.

 - “What is Cannabis Biomass?
-How to Source the Best One for Cannabis Extraction”, extractX Ltd, Visited 17 Aug, https://www.extractx.com/blog/how-to-source-the-best-biomass-for-cannabis-extraction/
+How to Source the Optimization One for Cannabis Extraction”, extractX Ltd, Visited 17 Aug, https://www.extractx.com/blog/how-to-source-the-optimization-biomass-for-cannabis-extraction/

 - “5 Critical Extraction Yield Considerations”, Delta Separations, Visited 17 Aug, https://deltaseparations.com/extraction-yield-considerations/